 The best months to visit Uzbekistan and Samarkand are April, May, June, September and October when temperatures are milder and more pleasant.
 July and especially August are scorching months, while in the winter months, the temperatures are rather cold.

 How to reach Samarkand

 Samarkand has its own international airport, mainly connected with Russian airports.
 The most practical way is to reach Tashkent, the Uzbek capital, and take a domestic flight or the train.
-There are two trains, one express (Afrosiyob train) which takes about 3 and a half hours and the other is a cheaper commuter.
-You can click on the banner of Omio.com to find your mean of transport.
+There are two trains, one express (Afrosiyob train) which takes about 3 hours and the other is a cheaper commuter.
+You can also take the bus from Taskent Almazar bus station – the ride is about 4 hour and a half.
+You can click on the banner of Skyscanner.com and Omio.com to find your mean of transport.